Rique14/POE/README.md

 4. Set the `MainWindow.xaml` as the startup object.
 5. Run the application.
 ## Github Repository
-Find the code for this project on (https://github.com/Rique14/ProgPart_2).
+Find the code for this project on (https://github.com/Rique14/POE).
 ## Changes
-The changes made for Part2 include implementing the ability for the user to enter an unlimited number of recipes with names, displaying a list of recipes in alphabetical order, following the user to choose a recipe from the list, adding the option for the user to enter calories and food group for each ingredient, calculating and displaying the total calories of a recipe, notifying the user when a recipe exceeds 300 calories using a delegate and using generic collections and classes to store data instead of arrays.
-Additionally, a unit test was created to verify the accuracy of the total calorie culculation.
-These changes enchance the functionality, organization and usability of the application according to the provided reuirements and coding standards.
+Based on feedback from the lecturer, the following changes were made:
+- Implemented a graphical user interface using WPF.
+- Added features for filtering recipes by ingredient, food group, or calories.
+- Included the option to select multiple recipes and display a pie chart of the food group distribution.
+- Implemented scaling options for food groups (0.5, 2, or 3).
+- Created a README file, added a link to the GitHub repository, and provided instructions for compiling and running the software.